3ndrius/Movie_Info/README.md

 - {PWD} may not work on Windows.

-Since we want to use the container version of the “node_modules” folder, we configured another volume: -v /app/node_modules.
-You should now be able to remove the - local “node_modules” flavor.
 - -p 3001:3000 exposes port 3000 to other Docker containers on the same network (for inter-container communication) and port 3001 to the host.

 - -e CHOKIDAR_USEPOLLING=true enables a polling mechanism via chokidar (which wraps fs.watch, fs.watchFile, and fsevents) so that hot-reloading will work.